 - Can cause thyroid disease.

-This is why I recommend avoiding non-stick cookware.
+This is why I recommend avoiding non-stick cookware and bakeware.
 The potential health risks of PFAS chemicals are just too high.

 In recent years ceramic coated non-stick cookware has become very popular and is often marketed as safer than traditional non-stick cookware like Teflon, but unfortunately ceramic coated cookware can also have health risks.